Magudam (1992 film)

-Magudam is a 1992 Indian Tamil language film, written and directed by Pratap Pothen.
+Magudam is a 1992 Indian Tamil language action drama film written and directed by Pratap Pothen.
 The film stars Sathyaraj, Bhanupriya and Gautami.
 It was released on 24 July 1992.

 Plot

-Muthuvelu was brought up by his grandmother and his grandmother does not permit him talk to girls.
-One night Muthuvelu meets Thilakavathi and he gets scared thinking that she is a ghost as she was wearing white dress.
-Then he understands that she is a human.

-When she tries to drink poison he stops her and ask her why she is committing suicide.
-She says that she was a medical student and her chief asked her to conduct a post-mortem on a woman.
-She was coerced into reporting that it was a case of suicide, but she conclusively proved that the woman was killed and that it was done by her husband Thillainathan.
-For this, Thillainathan spoiled Thilaka's name, killed her mother and tried to kill her also.
+Muthuvelu was brought up by his grandmother, who does not permit him to talk to girls.
+One night, Muthu meets Thilakavathi and becomes scared, thinking she is a ghost because she was wearing a white dress.
+Then he realizes she is a human.
+When Thilaka tries to drink poison, he stops her and asks her why she is doing this.
+Thilaka says that she was a medical student, and her chief asked her to conduct a postmortem on a woman.
+Thilaka was coerced into reporting that it was a case of suicide, but she conclusively proved that the woman was killed and that it was done by Thilaka's husband Thillainathan.
+For this, Thillainathan spoiled Thilaka's name, killed her mother, and tried to kill her also.
 She did not want to die at their hands, so she decided to commit suicide.

-Muthuvelu wants to help her.
-Soon after the two fall in love.
-He also convinces his grandmother and she says that Thilaka should continue her studies, for which Velu will help.
-Muthu was arrested by police, framed by Thillainathan.
+Muthu wants to help Thilaka.
+Soon after, they fall in love.
+He also convinces his grandmother, who says that Thilaka should continue her studies, for which Muthu will help.
+Later, Muthu was arrested by the police and framed by Thillainathan.
 In that period, he loses his land to Thillainathan.
-When he returns from jail, he is thinking of taking revenge on Thillainathan.
-He forms a gang and he becomes a local rowdy.
+When he returns from jail, he plans to take revenge on Thillainathan.
+He forms a gang and becomes a local rowdy.
 Meanwhile, Thilaka becomes a doctor.

-Then comes Bhavani, a mischievous girl, who falls in love with Velu and troubles him to marry her.
-Meanwhile, Thillainathan tries to kill Muthu by shooting him, but Bhavani saves him and is hurt as he shoots her.
-At the hospital, the doctor says that she is going to die and asks her brother to fulfill her last wish.
-She says that she wants to die as Muthu's wife and Muthu marries Bhavani.
-Unfortunately, she was saved by Thilaka and Thilaka's heart was broken knowing that Muthu was Bhavani's husband.
-She stops her marriage and his grandmother also hates him without knowing about his marriage and goes with Thilaka.
+Enters Bhavani, a mischievous girl who falls in love with Muthu and tries to persuade him to marry her.
+Meanwhile, Thillainathan tries to kill Muthu by shooting him.
+Bhavani saves him but gets shot.
+At the hospital, the doctor says that Bhavani is going to die and asks her brother to fulfill her last wish.
+Bhavani says that she wants to die as Muthu's wife, and Muthu marries Bhavani.
+Unfortunately, Thilaka saves Bhavani and becomes devastated knowing that Muthu was Bhavani's husband.
+She stops her marriage, and his grandmother also hates Muthu without knowing about his marriage, and goes with Thilaka.
 Thilaka maintains a good friendship with Bhavani and solves her family problems.
-Meanwhile, Thillainathan tries to kill Muthu in many ways.
-Bhavani gives birth to a child.
-Finally, Thillainathan kidnaps Muthu's child, grandmother, Bhavani and Thilakavathi.
+Thillainathan tries to kill Muthu in many ways, while Bhavani gives birth to a child.

+Finally, Thillainathan kidnaps Muthu's child, grandmother, Bhavani, and Thilaka.
 Muthu and Bhavani's brother comes to rescue them.
-In this process, Bhavani is shot by Thillainathan, whose last words are that Muthu should marry Thilaka and Thilaka should be the mother of her baby.
-Then she pushes Thillainathan from a rock and she also falls down.
-They both die.
+In this process, Bhavani is shot by Thillainathan, whose last words are that Muthu should marry Thilaka and that Thilaka should be the mother of her baby.
+Then she pushes Thillainathan from a rock, and both fall and die.
 Muthu marries Thilaka.